mondaycom/vibe/CONTRIBUTING.md

 We use [Prettier](https://prettier.io/) for code formatting.
 Please, make sure to use it in your editor to keep the codebase consistent.

-To run linting and formatting checks, use:
+Please make sure to run linting and formatting before submitting your PR:

 ```bash
 yarn lint